Bioplastic: Environmental impact

-Although bioplastics save more nonrenewable energy than conventional plastics and emit less green house gasses compared to conventional plastics, bioplastics also have negative environmental impacts such as eutrophication and acidification.
+Although bioplastics save more nonrenewable energy than conventional plastics and emit less greenhouse gasses compared to conventional plastics, bioplastics also have negative environmental impacts such as eutrophication and acidification.
 Bioplastics induce higher eutrophication potentials than conventional plastics.
 Biomass production during industrial farming practices causes nitrate and phosphate to filtrate into water bodies; this causes eutrophication, the process in which a body of water gains excessive richness of nutrients.
 Eutrophication is a threat to water resources around the world since it causes harmful algal blooms that create oxygen dead zones, killing aquatic animals.
 Bioplastics also increase acidification.
 The high increase in eutrophication and acidification caused by bioplastics is also caused by using chemical fertilizer in the cultivation of renewable raw materials to produce bioplastics.